devtron-labs/devtron/docs/user-guide/use-cases/connect-expressjs-with-mongodb-database.md

-# Connect Expressjs With Mongodb Database
+# Connect Express.js With MongoDB Database

 ## Introduction

-In this application, you will learn about how to create a Expressjs Application that connects to mongoDb.
+In this application, you will learn about how to create a Express.js application that connects to MongoDB.

-Follow the below-mentioned steps, to deploy the application on Devtron using mongoDb Helm Chart.
+Follow the below-mentioned steps, to deploy the application on Devtron using MongoDB Helm Chart.

-## **1. Deploy mongoDb Helm Chart**
+## **1. Deploy MongoDB Helm Chart**

-To deploy mongoDb Helm Chart, you can refer to our documentation on [Deploy mongoDb Helm Chart](../deploy-chart/examples/deploying-mongodb-helm-chart.md)
+To deploy MongoDB Helm Chart, you can refer to our documentation on [Deploy MongoDB Helm Chart](../deploy-chart/examples/deploying-mongodb-helm-chart.md)

 ## **2. Fork the Git Repository**